-- 1. immediately request revocation the corresponding certificate, - 2. inform users about the incident. - 3. eliminate the circumstances that lead to the compromise, - 4. generate a new key pair, - 5. request a new certificate for the CA, - 6. restart the CA operations with the new certificate.
+- 1. immediately request revocation the corresponding CA certificate(s),

+- 2. stop operations,

+- 3. inform users about the incident,

+- 4. eliminate the circumstances that lead to the compromise,

+- 5. generate a new key pair,

+- 6. request a new certificate for the CA,

+- 7. restart the CA operations with the new certificate.